Minnesota Accredited Colleges

 Phone: 218-281-8371 | Email: firstname.lastname@example.org

 Concordia College, Moorhead, offers a traditional four-year program leading to a bachelors degree in business with a special sequence in long-term care administration.
 While the program lends itself best to the full-time student, interested persons can make special arrangements to take only some of the required courses to supplement a previous degree.
+This program is accredited by the National Association of Boards for Long Term Care Administrators (NAB) and is seeking approval as an approved academic program for the Health Service Executive (HSE).

 Contact:Daniel V.Anderson, PhD, Concordia College, Long Term Care Administration Program, 901 8th St S, Moorhead, MN 56562.